savageazhar/cybersecurityassessment/README.md

 # OpenAI Chat API

-A REST API that provides access to OpenAI GPT models through Replit AI Integrations.
-No API key required - usage is billed to your Replit credits.
+A REST API that provides access to OpenAI GPT models using your own OpenAI API key.

 ## Features